AylaGunawan/CP3402-Learning-Journal/week_01.md

 ## Estimated Hours

-The estimated hours of learning during the week is at least eight (8) hours: one (1) for the CP1406 review, one (1) for research/revision, and six (6) for the website creation and hosting.
+The estimated time spent learning during the week is at least eight (8) hours: one (1) for the CP1406 review, one (1) for research/revision, and six (6) for the website creation and hosting.
 However, the website felt like it took longer as I spent lots of time fiddling with the content to make it look believable and professional.

 ## Content Insights

-From the activities and resources above, insights were gathered about potential web content-making tools and the theory of web design.
+From the activities and resources above, insights that were gathered include potential web content-making tools and the theory of web design.
 With a MacBook, I do not have access to markup-friendly text software.
 But after some testing, I discovered that PyCharm also provides support and auto-suggestions for HTML and CSS, so I took advantage of them.
 Furthermore, I found it easier to recall general principles of web design because they are founded in the senses of goal-oriented logic and artistic appeal.
 Also, I experimented a little bit with Bootstrap and GitHub Pages--although I opted to build a website from scratch, there is value in being able to quickly and consistently making and hosting web pages with these platforms.

 ## Career, Employability & Learning Insights